s0vereignty1/cowrie-aws-honeypot/README.md

 ## 📊 Project Overview

-Deployed a Cowrie SSH/Telnet honeypot to capture real attacker behavior, analyze attack patterns, and gather threat intelligence.
+This is a Cowrie SSH/Telnet honeypot to capture real attacker behavior, analyze attack patterns, and gather threat intelligence.
 The system logged all connection attempts, credentials, commands, and malware downloads for analysis.

 **Duration:** October 28 - November 17, 2024 (20 days) (Still Ongoing)